Naninovel Scripts

 Lorem ipsum dolor sit amet. [if score>10]Duis efficitur imperdiet nunc. [else]Vestibulum sit amet dolor non dolor placerat vehicula.[endif]

-For more information on the conditional expression format and available operators see the script expressions guide.
+For more information on the conditional expression format and available operators see script expressions guide.

 Some script commands require loading resources in order to work: audio track for @bgm, character prefab and/or appearance textures for @char, video clip for @movie and so on.
 Naninovel takes care of preloading and unloading most of the resources depending on Resource Policy setting found in resource provider configuration: